maiyabaddley/fetch/README.md

 2. run `npm start` or `yarn start` at the root of the project
 3. Go to `localhost:3000` to see the results (unless you needed to use a different port)

-Note: All applicable code is contained in `App.js`
+Note: All applicable code is contained in `App.js` and `App.css`.
+All other code is part of create react app.